Team NZ beats Luna Rossa 7-3 to retain the America’s Cup

 That also was due in part to the wind effects of the massive sails.
 When racing in close proximity, the leading boat casts a huge wind shadow over the trailing boat: helsman Peter Burling described it as taking a chunk out of the wind.

-That changed in the seventh race when Team New Zealand pulled off a pass for the first time.
+That changed in the seventh race when Team New Zealand pulled off a pass for the first time in the series.
 Luna Rossa had been expert in protecting its leads but in the seventh race it gave Team New Zealand separation and the defender, sailing free, was able to bring its speed edge to bear.

 The eighth race is the one for which this match will be long remembered.
 Again, it began close with Luna Rossa in front and Team New Zealand trying to pass.
 The defender, quick downwind, looked likely to roll past Luna Rossa on the fourth leg.
 Instead, it gybed in Luna Rossa’s wind shadow, lost speed and fell off its foils.

-Luna Rossa sailed to a lead of more than 4 minutes at the second leeward mark.
-But as it came to the top of the course on the next beat, Luna Rossa tried to tack in a dying breeze and also came off the foils.
-Team New Zealand rose up, regained speed and sailed past, from a four minute deficit to a four minute lead.
+Luna Rossa sailed to a lead of more than 4 minutes but, after trying to tack in a dying breeze, also came off the foils.
+Team New Zealand rose up, regained speed and sailed past, from a four-minute deficit to a four-minute lead.

 New Zealand broke the deadlock and took a 5-3 lead.

 The ninth race on Tuesday was the closest of the match.
-Luna Rossa led again but by only 1 second at the first gate and by no more than 9 seconds around the next three marks.
+Luna Rossa led again but by only one second at the first gate and by no more than nine seconds around the next three marks.
 But it split from Team New Zealand at the leeward mark, headed to the left side of the course and the New Zealanders showed speed again to sail past.

 Eventually it may be regretted that all races in the match were sailed in light winds and the full potential of these amazing boats wasn’t seen.

-But there were no regrets for Team New Zealand on Wednesday as St. Patrick's Day 2021 became a date of importance in the history of the America's Cup.
+But there were no regrets for Team New Zealand as St. Patrick's Day 2021 became a date of importance in the history of the America's Cup.

 Comments